dflick-pivotal/sentimentr-release/README.md

 - execute: cf push
 - point your browser to the sentimentr-client route

-extend the release
+#Extend the sentimentr-release
+- you can change the jobs, src, packages, templates and create for example a bosh developer sentimentr-release => upload and ==> deploy it like this
 	- bosh -n create release --force && bosh -n upload release && bosh -n deploy

-# You changed the Release and would like to create a new tile
+- note: you need to have maven and a jdk on your machine

+#Extend the sentimentr-tile
+Once you finsihed working on your release, you can create a *.pivotal file containing your ops manager tile.

-- execute 'bosh create release --with-tarball'
+- execute: bosh create release --with-tarball --force
+	- this creates a release manifest and a release tarball
+- edit the sentimentr-tile.yml and change the relese file and version ==> on my machine with the dev release created - 8+dev.2
+releases:
+  - name: sentimentr-release
+    file: sentimentr-release-8.tgz
+    version: '8'
+- change the product version
+product_version: 1.0.1.1
+- name: sentimentr
+  version: 1.0.1.0
+- execute: createTileWithDevRelease.sh
+- this creates a sentimentr.pivotal file
+- before you import the file delete and aply changes in the ops manager first - the tile is not upgradable

 # How you use the service with your own application